braitsch/ofxDatGui/readme.md

 ##ofxDatGui

-**ofxDatGui** is a simple to use, lightweight graphical user interface for [openFrameworks](http://openframeworks.cc/) modeled after the popular JavaScript  [datgui](http://workshop.chromeexperiments.com/examples/gui/) interface.
+**ofxDatGui** is a **simple to use**, lightweight, high-resolution graphical user interface for [openFrameworks](http://openframeworks.cc/) inspired by the popular JavaScript  [datgui](http://workshop.chromeexperiments.com/examples/gui/) interface.

-It also automatically renders at high resolution for retina displays o_O!

 ![ofxDatGui](./img/ofxdatgui_02.png?raw=true)

----

 ##Features

 **ofxDatGui** offers the following features & components:

-* Basic Buttons
-* Toggle (On/Off) Buttons
+* Click & Toggle (On/Off) Buttons
-* Text Inputs
+* Text Input Fields
 * Color Pickers
 * Range Sliders
 * Dropdown Menus
-* Folders to logically group components together
+* Folders to group components together
-* An optional header that allows you to drag the Gui around
+* Optional header & footer that allows you to collapse and drag the Gui around
-* An optional footer that allows you to collapse & expand the Gui
-* No external dependencies!

----
+##Installation

+**ofxDatGui** is built on top of C++11 and currently requires openFrameworks 0.9.0 or later which you can easily install by [cloning or downloading the repository on Github.](https://github.com/openframeworks/openFrameworks)

+* Once you've downloaded openFrameworks, clone or download this repository and unpack it into your openFrameworks/addons directory.

+* Create a new project using the project generator and include **ofxDatGui** by selecting the ```addons``` button in the generator.

+* Once your project has been created copy the ```ofxdatgui_assets``` directory in the root of this repository to your newly created project's bin/data directory.

+* Now add **ofxDatGui** to your project by adding  ```#include "ofxDatGui.h"``` to the top of your ```ofApp.h``` file and you're ready to go!

 ##Setup

-**ofxDatGui** currently requires [openFrameworks v0.9.0 or above](https://github.com/openframeworks/openFrameworks) which you can get by cloning/downloading the master branch on Github.

-Once you've installed openFrameworks, clone or download the zip of this repository and unpack it into your openFrameworks/addons directory.

-Then create a new project using the project generator and be sure to include **ofxDatGui** by selecting the ```addons``` button in the generator.

-Once your project has been created copy the ```ofxdatgui_assets``` directory in the root of this repository to your project's bin/data directory.

-Finally add ```#include "ofxDatGui.h``` to the top of your ofApp.h file and you should be good to go.

----

-##Getting Started

-To add **ofxDatGui** to your project simply pass in the X and Y coordinates where you would like it to live or use one of the convenient pre-defined anchors.
+To create an **ofxDatGui** simply pass in the X and Y coordinates where you would like it to live or use one of the convenient pre-defined anchors.

 	ofxDatGui* gui = new ofxDatGui( 100, 100 );
 	ofxDatGui* gui = new ofxDatGui( ofxDatGuiAnchor::TOP_LEFT );